MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-orchestration.md

 ## Creating update runs

-> [!NOTE]
-> Update runs honor the [planned maintenance windows](/azure/aks/planned-maintenance) that you set at the AKS cluster level.
-For more information, see [planned maintenance across multiple member clusters](./concepts-update-orchestration.md#planned-maintenance), which explains how update runs handle member clusters configured with planned maintenance windows.

 Update run supports two options for the cluster upgrade sequence:

 * **One by one**: If you don't care about controlling the cluster upgrade sequence, `one-by-one` provides a simple approach to upgrade all member clusters of the fleet in sequence one at a time.
 * **Control sequence of clusters using update groups and stages**: If you want to control the cluster upgrade sequence, you can structure member clusters in update groups and update stages.
-You can store this sequence as a template in the form of update strategy.
+You can store this sequence as a template in the form of [update strategy](./update-create-update-strategy.md).
 You can create update runs later using the update strategies instead of defining the sequence every time you need to create an update run.

+> [!NOTE]
+> Update runs honor the [planned maintenance windows](/azure/aks/planned-maintenance) that you set at the AKS cluster level.
+For more information, see [planned maintenance across multiple member clusters](./concepts-update-orchestration.md#planned-maintenance), which explains how update runs handle member clusters configured with planned maintenance windows.

 ## Update all clusters one by one